microsoft/BotFramework-WebChat/.github/ISSUE_TEMPLATE/feature_request.md

 <!--
 To let use better understand your request, please follow this template and fill out as comprehensive as possible.

 Creative ideas are not uncommon.
-Please check this query to see if anyone already on the same topic
+Please check the following to see if anyone has already requested the same feature:

 https://github.com/microsoft/botframework-Webchat/issues?q=is%3Aissue+is%3Aopen+label%3ASample
 -->